All Episodes

 All right.

-Uh Trump uh did a true social saying uh he you know he'd been threatening this, but it looks like he's really gonna do it.
+Trump did a true social saying he'd been threatening this, but it looks like he's really going to do it.

-He's gonna do an executive orders banning mail-in ballots and voting machines.
+He's going to do executive orders banning mail-in ballots and voting machines.

-Um Apparently there's something in is it the Constitution or is it the law?
+Apparently there's something in, is it the Constitution or is it the law?

 But whatever it is, the current situation is that the states are called agents for the federal government when it comes to the election.

-But they're also uh agents for the federal government who needs to take all the numbers and count them up, and I suggested that the federal government could say we won't accept your votes, California, because you did not follow the executive order.
+And I suggested that the federal government could say, we won't accept your votes, California, because you did not follow the executive order.

-We told you what would be acceptable, and you use your age rights to do something else.
+We told you what would be acceptable and you used your rights to do something else.

-So that's fine that you counted up all the votes the way you wanted to, but we're not going to accept them, but they won't be they won't be part of the total.
+So that's fine that you counted up all the votes the way you wanted to, but we're not going to accept them, and they won't be part of the total.

-I feel like that would pass uh the Supreme Court.
+I feel like that would pass the Supreme Court.

-Now keep in mind, I don't know anything about the law as the Supreme Court or the Constitution, but but I do have a podcast, and I did drink coffee.
+Now, keep in mind, I don't know anything about the laws, the Supreme Court or the Constitution, but I do have a podcast, and I did drink coffee.

-So I feel like if you have a podcast and you had some coffee, that uh that qualifies you to talk about the constitution.
+So I feel like if you have a podcast and you had some coffee, that qualifies you to talk about the Constitution.

 Anyway, it's worth a shot.

-Um you remember uh Fonny Willis, the uh prosecutor who was law prosecutor or state attorney general, prosecutor, I think.
+You remember Fonnie Willis, the prosecutor who was law prosecutor or state attorney general, prosecutor, I think.

-The prosecutor who was going after Trump, uh, and she had that boyfriend and whatnot.
+The prosecutor who was going after Trump, and she had that boyfriend and whatnot.

-So she had been taken off the case so that she couldn't be the one to follow up on that.
+So she had been taken off the case so that she could be the one to follow up on that.

 And the Georgia Supreme Court said, nope, you are done.